 - Password: Normal login password (same as canvas, Box, etc.)

 NOTE: These instructions are for devices that support WPA2 (username and password) authentication.
-If you are trying to connect a device, such a TV or game console, that does not accept WPA2 authentication please follow the instructions to Register a gaming console or streaming device. on Step 3.
+If you are trying to connect a device, such a TV or game console, that does not accept WPA2 authentication please follow the instructions to register an IoT device.

 For student resident IT questions and assistance, contact the ResNet office in Sandoz Hall (402) 472-3535